 The IPT Institute was founded in 2009.
 The Institute was developed specifically to develop and promote international standards for IPT training and certification.
 That continues to be our primary mission.

 The IPT Institute conducts training around the world– to date in 32 different countries and in a host of languages including English, Portuguese, Greek, Russian, Chinese, French, and Turkish.
-The IPT Institute also hosts annual training conferences; the Fifth Annual Conference will be held in Los Angeles in 2018.
+The IPT Institute also hosts annual training conferences; the Sixth Annual Conference will be held in Las Vegas in fall 2022.